barun-saha/kodeagent/README.md

 pip install -r requirements.txt
 ```

-Now, in your application code, create a ReAct agent and run a task like this:
+Now, in your application code, create a ReAct agent and run a task like this (see `examples/kodeagent_quick_start.py`):

 ```python
 from kodeagent import ReActAgent, print_response